yactouat/pips_channel_personal-website_webapp/README.md

 ## what is this ?

 the client-side code that powers my personal website API, feel free to use this as a template for your own blog

+## resources and endpoints

+- `/` : the home page
+- `/posts/:slug` : the given post by slug or 404
+- `/api/status` : the status of the app'

 ## pre requisites